The library infrastructure » Frameworks module

 The input and output buffers will never share memory.
 That is, the line filter can freely write in the output buffer without invalidating the input buffer, even when the filter is being applied in-place.

 dip::Framework::Full will process the image using multiple threads, so lineFilter will be called from multiple threads simultaneously.
-If it is not thread safe, specify dip::Framework::FullOption::NoMultiThreading as an option. the SetNumberOfThreads method to lineFilter will be called once before the processing starts, when dip::Framework::Full has determined how many threads will be used in the scan, even if dip::Framework::FullOption::NoMultiThreading was specified.
+If it is not thread safe, specify dip::Framework::FullOption::NoMultiThreading as an option.
+The SetNumberOfThreads method to lineFilter will be called once before the processing starts, when dip::Framework::Full has determined how many threads will be used in the scan, even if dip::Framework::FullOption::NoMultiThreading was specified.